 Did you also happen to know?

-- It is not necessary that you will loose teeth because you are aging.
+- It is not necessary that you will lose teeth because you are aging.

 - Your mouth will change its shape and size as you grow older.

 - Neglect your oral hygiene and you will surely experience life-threatening diseases.

 - Your teeth nerves can get smaller.
 This will make them less sensitive and leave them vulnerable to teeth and oral care.

 Having dental health insurance for seniors may not seem like a necessity, however dental care is expensive.
 Even though losing teeth may not be a natural consequence of old age, people do lose their teeth gradually as they grow old.
 There are many issues that automatically crop up for senior people regarding their oral health.

 Some of them are:

 - Losing dental coverage through HMO or PPO post-retirement